 Clean It: How to Remove Sweat Stains from Dress Shirts

-When preparing for a work presentation or hot date, you try hard to look clean, suave, and in control.
-However, beneath your crisp shirt and smart tie is a sweaty, smelly beast blazing in the summer heat.
-At the end of the day, you may be disappointed to find unsightly stains on your shirt’s collar and underarms — Jeez, how long have those been there?
+When prepping for a work presentation or hot date, you try hard to look clean, suave, and in control, but beneath your crisp shirt is a smelly beast blazing in the summer heat.
+At the end of the day, you may be disappointed to find unsightly stains on your shirt’s collar and underarms — Jeez, how long have those been there?!

 You don’t have to surrender to stains.
 By learning how to remove sweat stains from your dress shirts, you can eliminate all residue left by the sweaty beast within.
 As you scour the internet for quick ways to remove stains, you’ll likely run into solutions involving ammonia, bleach, vinegar, holy water, rabbit saliva, melted snow from Mt.
 Olympus – the list goes on.
 As a busy man, you probably don’t have the time or willingness to engage in a complicated stain removal séance; instead, we’ll just show you a few simple tricks.